Anurag8402/SpringRESTAPI/README.md

 The **Office Management System** is a Spring Boot–based RESTful web application that provides APIs to manage office details stored in a MySQL database.
 The project demonstrates backend development concepts such as REST API design, CRUD operations, Spring Data JPA, and database integration.

-This project is developed as part of learning **Spring Boot REST APIs** and is suitable for **fresher / MCA / entry-level Java developer** profiles.
+This project is developed as part of learning **Spring Boot REST APIs** and is suitable for **fresher / entry-level Java developer** profiles.

 ---